Bands, Discography, and Musical Endeavors

 We thought we were rock stars!

-While in High School I found some work playing percussion and drum kit in Cleveland area theater productions.
-At Baldwin-Wallace College (Berea, OH), I played in "Bye, Bye Birdie" with other B-W college musicians.
+When I was a junior in high school, I had a classmate “Mike P” who was a thespian and through him I ended up playing in the pit orchestra of our school theater version of Guys and Dolls.
+I enjoyed that so much that I found some work playing percussion and drum kit in other Cleveland area theater productions while in high school.
+I played in the Baldwin-Wallace College (Berea, OH) production of "Bye, Bye Birdie" with other B-W college musicians.
 In the Clague Road Community Theater production of "Jacques Brel is Alive and Well and Living in Paris", I played percussion.
 I really enjoyed playing in a pit orchestra and playing percussion and learned that I was a very good percussionist, but just an OK drummer.
 This would signal a musical change of directions for me.

 Solo